Wangari00/alx-system_engineering-devops/0x00-shell_basics/README.md

+my first script
-a script that changes the working directory to the user’s home directory a script that changes the working directory to the user’s home directory
+script that changes the working directory to the user’s home directory